cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

 Install Prometheus on the Monitoring Node - the Node where the Grafana Server will run.
-This could be on of the Relay nodes or a separate dedicated node for monitoring.
+This could be one of the Relay nodes or a separate dedicated node for monitoring.

 ```shell
 $ sudo apt-get install -y prometheus